 - Suggest a specific strategy for improvement;

-- Engage the writer’s ideas by asking leading questions, providing further detail, suggesting specific materials for inclusion, or playing the doubting game with the writer.
+- Engage the writer’s ideas by asking leading questions, providing further detail, suggesting specific materials for inclusion, or playing the believing game or the doubting game with the writer.

 - Indicate whether this is a high-, medium-, or low-priority issue.